ADAR102/Junkyard-Dog-Hud/README.md

-Your default meter for weapons is using the Xrd "Tension" meter.
+Your default meter for weapons is ripped from Guilty Gear Xrd's "Tension" meter.

 Your secondary meter is ripped from Guilty Gear 2 Overture Sol Badguy's health bar.